modio/modio-docs/public/en-us/platforms/mobile/google/marketplace.md

 The mod.io platform will use the Google Play Android Developer API to verify purchases and grant associated entitlements to users who have purchased [Creator Credits](#glossary-of-terms) in your game.
 Conversely, if a user requests a refund, mod.io will revoke the entitlements associated with the refunded purchase.

 :::note
-To revoke entitlements after refunds, you must tick the remove entitlements checkbox in the refund request, you can also set this value to true programmatically. [**Voided Purchases Documentation**](https://developers.google.com/android-publisher/voided-purchases).
+To revoke entitlements after refunds, you must tick the remove entitlements checkbox in the refund request, you can also set this value to true programmatically.
+[Voided Purchases Documentation](https://developers.google.com/android-publisher/voided-purchases).
 :::

 ## Glossary of Terms